tieukhanhpro99/SpicyLyricTranslator/README.md

 - Spotify Connect (When using Spotify Connect, the device will act as a remote control and stream directly to the connected device.
 This is a server-sided limitation and is beyond the control of EeveeSpotify, so it will behave as if you have a Free subscription while using this feature.)

 ## [Common Issues](https://github.com/jaydenjcpy/EeveeSpotifyReincarnated/blob/Master/common_issues.md)
+Please check out the hyperlink above before opening an issue

 ## Lyrics Support